PolyArch/cs259/04-miniproj-2.md

 * *How well do we need to do?*

-  A naive model would DRAM-bound time (assuming perfect reuse) and compute-bound time (assuming pefect computation), and take the minimum.
+  A naive model would DRAM-bound time (assuming perfect reuse) and compute-bound time (assuming perfect computation), and take the minimum.
 Your approach should do better than that.

 * *Do we need to think about loop scheduling and tiling?*